NickMom: Controversy

 The block's timing was met with some controversy.
-Since the Nick Jr. Channel operated on only one feed that broadcast on a default Eastern Time Zone schedule, NickMom programming started at earlier times for viewers in different time zones, including as early as mid-afternoon in Hawaii, which was found to be a challenge to parents in those time zones, given the block's adult-oriented humor.
+Since the network space operated on only one feed that broadcast on a default Eastern Time Zone schedule, NickMom programming started at earlier times for viewers in different time zones, including as early as mid-afternoon in Hawaii, which was found to be a challenge to parents in those time zones, given the block's adult-oriented humor.
 Due to concerns over inappropriate content, numerous viewers submitted petitions urging the network to cancel the program and even launched a website to mobilize a campaign against the corporations that advertised during its time slot.
-The single-feed problem was fixed in mid-February 2013, when a second Pacific Time Zone-based feed for the Nick Jr. Channel was launched.
+The single-feed problem was fixed in mid-February 2013, when a second Pacific Time Zone-based feed for Nick Jr. was launched.

 Ratings

 Nielsen ratings for the NickMom block's first week dropped 75% from that same period the year prior when Nick Jr. and Noggin programs aired in the timeslot, with some shows registering a "scratch" as being unrated due to a low sample size.
-A 2013 report from SNL Kagan and distributed by the Parents Television Council, which was opposed to the block, reported that the Nick Jr. Channel had a large loss of half their viewers in primetime, and of advertisers during the time the most racy of NickMom content was available before the addition of Nick at Nite content, along with a surge in the ratings of competitors Disney Junior and Sprout, which continued to air preschool-targeted programming in primetime.
+A 2013 report from SNL Kagan and distributed by the Parents Television Council, which was opposed to the block, reported that the network's viewership was halved, and of advertisers during the time the most racy of NickMom content was available before the addition of Nick at Nite content, along with a surge in the ratings of competitors Disney Junior and Sprout, which continued to air preschool-targeted programming in primetime.
 The report noted the ratings were among the lowest in primetime for cable networks.
-Although the report also listed that the network had a cash flow of -27%, the Nick Jr. Channel ran traditional advertising only during the NickMom block and sustained advertising for the rest of the broadcast day, and mainly was a loss leader as part of Nickelodeon's portion of the Viacom digital cable network suite; those networks usually make little money for the company and feature little to no advertising.
+Although the report also listed that the network had a cash flow of -27%, the network ran traditional advertising only during the NickMom block and sustained advertising for the rest of the broadcast day, and mainly was a loss leader as part of Nickelodeon's portion of the Viacom digital cable network suite; those networks usually make little money for the company and feature little to no advertising.